United States Post Office (Attica, New York)

 US Post Office—Attica is a historic post office building located at Attica in Wyoming County, New York.
 It was designed and built in 1936-1937 as a Works Progress Administration project, and is one of a number of post offices in New York State designed by the Office of the Supervising Architect of the Treasury Department, Louis A. Simon.
-It is a one-story brick structure on a stone watertable in the Colonial Revival style.
+It is a one-story brick structure on a stone water table in the Colonial Revival style.
 The interior includes a mural painted in 1938 by Thomas Donnelly and titled Fall in the Genesee Country.

 It was listed on the National Register of Historic Places in 1988.